How Much does a Qantas Status Credit cost ?

 - First Sale: $7,466 ÷ 420 = $17.78/status credit

 . . . and right back to being all over the place.
-Here it pays to get those sale fares to get the cheapest status credit cost – but note, that you would be much better off travelling more frequently as an economy passenger at the Flex rate than travelling Business or First in terms of Status Credit cost.
+Here it pays to get those sale fares to get the cheapest status credit cost – but note, that you would be much better off travelling more frequently as an economy passenger at the Flex rate than travelling Business or First at any rate in terms of Status Credit cost.

 Am I missing something? – is the sweet spot Premium Economy?